Not Every Great Bee Cave Neighborhood Makes the Headlines

 The community is positioned well for access to the Bee Cave commercial corridor.
 The Hill Country Galleria is a short drive, and the restaurants, shops, and services along Highway 71 and RR 620 are all easily accessible.
 Signal Hills residents get the quieter, more private lifestyle of a smaller community while still being minutes from everything Bee Cave offers.

-Schools feed into Lake Travis ISD, with assignments to Bee Cave Elementary or Serene Hills Elementary (depending on exact location), Hudson Bend Middle School, and Lake Travis High School.
+Schools feed into Lake Travis ISD, with assignments to Bee Cave Elementary or Serene Hills Elementary (depending on exact location), Bee Cave Middle School, and Lake Travis High School (Lake Travis ISD feeder pattern).
 Same excellent district, same strong outcomes.

 Who Buys in These Neighborhoods?